zitouni/oai-cn5g-fed/charts/oai-5g-core/oai-smf/README.md

 1. Service
 2. Role Base Access Control (RBAC) (role and role bindings)
 3. Deployment
-4. Configmap (Contains the configuration file for SMF)
+4. Configmap (Contains the mounted configuration file for SMF)
 5. Service account
 6. Network-attachment-definition (Optional only when multus is used)